samverms/Kadouri/docs/docs/user-guide/managing-products.md

 # Managing Products

-Learn how to create, edit, and manage products in your PACE CRM catalog.
+Learn how to create, edit, and manage products in your Kadouri CRM catalog.
 Products represent the items you buy and sell, such as Almonds, Walnuts, Raisins, and other agricultural goods.

 ## Overview